Terenceyuyue/varFEM/README.md

 - meshdata: It stories mesh data used in all kinds of examples.

-- matlabupdate: Some functions in the updated version of matlab has been reconstructed with the same input and output.
-For example, contains.m --> mycontains.m.
+- matlabupdate: Some functions in the updated version of matlab are reconstructed with the same input and output.
+For example, contains.m ---> mycontains.m.

 ## Display and marking of polygonal meshes
 We present some basic functions to show the polygonal meshes, including